Fingolfin7/Autumn/README.md

 To set up my command line app and add it to the system or user PATH on windows, follow these steps:

-1. Download or clone the repo using git and install the requirements using:
+Download or clone the repo using git and install the requirements using:

         `pip install -r requirements.txt`

-2. Add the `Autumn\Source` directory to your system PATH or user PATH variable.
+Add the `Autumn\Source` directory to your system PATH or user PATH variable.
 This will allow you to use autumn from any terminal without specifying the full path.
-To do this, you can use the `setx` command in an elevated command prompt or edit the environment variables from the system settings .
+To do this, you can use the `setx` command in an elevated command prompt or edit the environment variables from the system settings.

 For example, to add the directory to the user PATH variable using `setx`, you can run: